jonnymaserati/jonnymaserati.github.io/_posts/2021-08-21-why-engineers-should-use-python.markdown

 ## Rinse, Wash, Repeat
 The beauty of writing modular code is that once it's working for one instance, it can then be used for every instance.
 By writing a function to conditionally process a row from a log file, we can then iterate through the log file and keep re-using the function, row by row.

-This is precisely what out `import_data()` function is doing, pushing each row to the appropriate function for processing, receiving back a bit of dictionary with it them appends to a main dictionary - since our time stamps are unique then there's no risk of overwriting entries in the main dictionary.
+This is precisely what our `import_data()` function is doing, pushing each row to the appropriate function for processing, receiving back a bit of dictionary which it then appends to a main dictionary - since our time stamps are unique then there's no risk of overwriting entries in the main dictionary.

 ## Reformat extracted data
 Once the data of interest is extracted from the log file, it's time to generate a table that we can use to create our charts.
 For simplicity, we'll use the [pandas] library for this: